Dong Leshan: Early life

 Dong was born on 14 November 1924 in Ningbo, Zhejiang.
 While in college, he began translating from English to Chinese works.
 After graduating from St. John's University, Shanghai with a degree in English in 1946, Dong was hired by Xinhua News Agency as one of the first news translators in the country.

 Career

 Dong translated The Rise and Fall of the Third Reich by William L. Shirer shortly after it was first published in English.
 Although its circulation was initially restricted, Dong's translation was widely read and a third edition was published in 1971.
 In the 1970s, he also translated The Glory and the Dream by William Manchester and Red Star Over China by Edgar Snow, alongside several other historical works.
 Dong produced the most translations in his sixties, when he was working at the Chinese Academy of Social Sciences' Institute of American Studies.
 He also wrote numerous essays on the problems of translating from English to Chinese.

+Dong's translation for Red Star over China included a previously omitted chapter on Comintern advisor Otto Braun (Li De).